Dan Hicks (singer): Bandleader

 In 1967, Hicks formed Dan Hicks and His Hot Licks with violinist David LaFlamme as a vehicle for new songs rooted in his longstanding appreciation for acoustic-based forms of pre-rock popular music.
 In one of their earliest engagements, the group opened for The Charlatans; members of the latter band were surprised to see Hicks performing with a different ensemble.

 In 1968, LaFlamme left to form It's a Beautiful Day and was replaced by jazz violinist and fellow Santa Rosan "Symphony" Sid Page.
 Following several lineup changes, vocalists Sherry Snow and Christine Gancher, guitarist Jon Weber, and bassist Jaime Leopold filled out the band, which had no drummer.
 This line-up was signed to Epic and in 1969 issued the album Original Recordings, produced by Bob Johnston.
 The first major Hot Licks lineup lasted until 1971 and then broke up.

 When Hicks reformed the band, Page and Leopold remained, and vocalists Naomi Ruth Eisenberg and Maryann Price joined, followed later by guitarist John Girton and drummer Bob Scott.
 This group recorded three albums, culminating in 1973's Last Train to Hicksville.
-Following years of critical success, the album gained the group wider acclaim, peaking at #67 during an eighteen-week stay on the Billboard album chart; during this period, the group headlined at Carnegie Hall and appeared on The Tonight Show Starring Johnny Carson and The Flip Wilson Show.
+Following years of critical success, the album gained the group wider acclaim, peaking at No. 67 during an eighteen-week stay on the Billboard album chart; during this period, the group headlined at Carnegie Hall and appeared on The Tonight Show Starring Johnny Carson and The Flip Wilson Show.
 Nevertheless, Hicks dissolved the group by the end of the year, a decision that inspired a Charles Perry-penned Rolling Stone cover story.
 In 1997, he reflected on the decision: “It was getting old.
 We became less compatible as friends.
 I was pretty disillusioned, had some money, and didn’t want to do it any more.”

 Over the next decade, Hicks seldom recorded while subsisting on Hot Licks royalties in his adopted hometown of Mill Valley, California.
 Envisaged as the soundtrack for an early iteration of Ralph Bakshi's Hey Good Lookin' (1982), the acclaimed It Happened One Bite was released as Hicks' first solo album by Warner Bros.
-Records in 1978; however, it only managed to peak at #155 in Billboard.
+Records in 1978; however, it only managed to peak at No. 155 in Billboard.
 Often performing under the influence of alcohol, opioids and cocaine, his reputation was sullied by a series of belligerent solo concerts.
 Following rehabilitation, he appeared with Asleep at the Wheel at Farm Aid II in 1986, auguring his return to the popular consciousness.
 Although he briefly resumed using alcohol and cannabis in the mid-1990s (a period that culminated in arrests for public intoxication and driving under the influence), Hicks would credit Alcoholics Anonymous with maintaining his sobriety.